-This makes picking the right colour or colours for packaging all the more important.
+This makes picking the right color or colors for packaging all the more important.
 But how do you pick a palette that suits your brand, describes your product, helps you build a unique identity, and appeals to your customer

-Consumer Buying Behavior tells us that consumers are influenced by packaging colours.
+Consumer Buying Behavior tells us that consumers are influenced by packaging colors.
 When picking the most suitable shade for your product packaging, you need to keep several things in mind.

-While there are a lot more factors to be considered, such as printing technology, the nature of the printing surface, or the print finish, choosing packaging colours is a careful decision to be made.
-And this decision cannot be made without understanding what your audience subconsciously associates with popular colours.
+While there are a lot more factors to be considered, such as printing technology, the nature of the printing surface, or the print finish, choosing packaging colors is a careful decision to be made.
+And this decision cannot be made without understanding what your audience subconsciously associates with popular colors.

 Different hues influence human behaviour and emotion in multiple ways.
-A person’s response to a particular colour is triggered involuntarily and is driven by psychology.
-For example, brighter colours tend to reduce the seriousness of packaging, black adds sophistication to any packaging, grey or brown make the packaging conservative or masculine, pink adds a feminine touch, while red draws attention, all of which can be influenced by the use of Brand compliance software solutions.
+A person’s response to a particular color is triggered involuntarily and is driven by psychology.
+For example, brighter colors tend to reduce the seriousness of packaging, black adds sophistication to any packaging, grey or brown make the packaging conservative or masculine, pink adds a feminine touch, while red draws attention, all of which can be influenced by the use of Brand compliance software solutions.

 Shade and tint also play a role.
-They simply decide how a dull or bright colour should be since different tones have different meanings.
+They simply decide how a dull or bright color should be since different tones have different meanings.

 Let’s take a look at popular colors and their business perception.

-White is a packaging colour that is often used to convey that the product is simple, safe, traditional.
+White is a packaging color that is often used to convey that the product is simple, safe, traditional.
 For instance, Apple always highlighted the simplicity of their devices and all iPhone or iPad packaging is white.
-White is often accented with other colours to enhance or change the perception.
+White is often accented with other colors to enhance or change the perception.

-Generally, black is used for high-end products, and the colour conveys a sense of luxury.
+Generally, black is used for high-end products, and the color conveys a sense of luxury.
 It evokes class and elegance.
-Like white or grey, black can also be accentuated with other colours.
+Like white or grey, black can also be accentuated with other colors.
 Metalized gold or silver printing on matte black packaging creates an expensive look.

 Red can stand for a lot of things.
 It really depends on the shade of red you are using.
 Darker shades are linked with products that are luxurious and professional whereas lighter shades are associated with products that are lively, energetic, but can be thought of as having a lower market value.
 Often gold or silver embellishments can help in lifting the perceived value.